In Pursuit Framework

 Our work strives for long-term, paradigm-shifting changes in lives and societies through orphaned and at-risk children being developed into leaders.
 We seek to do this through comprehensive care that fills not only the children’s material needs, but also their deep social, spiritual, and psychological needs.
 We seek not only to feed, clothe, and shelter them, but to give them hope, community, self-respect, power, and voice in their respective societies.
 We seek to raise them up to be thriving, productive members of their communities who are not dependent on handouts or other aid from outsiders.

 As recent books like When Helping Hurts, The Poor Will Be Glad, and Toxic Charity bring to light, economic self-sustainability is a necessary component to any organization’s or program’s long-term results and successes.
 Community care projects in support of orphaned and at-risk children are not an exception to this rule.
 To have any chance at long-term success, there needs to be real ownership and buy-in by the community serving and being served by the project.

 We seek to share information about our framework and other orphan care research with the orphan care community around the world.
 We believe that the parts are stronger only when more of the whole is equally well informed and collaborating with each other.

 Family-based, rather than an institutional setting

-The house parents are arguably the most crucial part of our model.
-These Honduran, Christian, married couples will raise these children as their own.
-They must complete an intense interview process before we will allow them to have their own home of children.
-One of the two parents in each home will hold jobs in the community or at La Providencia, and they will have the freedom to function as an individual family.
+The parents in the family homes, who are Christian, married couples, are arguably the most crucial part of the framework, raising orphaned children as their own.
+It is extremely important all couples complete an intense interview process before being allowed to have their own home of children.
+Under the framework, one of the two parents in each home has a job in the local community and they will have the freedom to function as an individual family.
 Within reason, they will choose which activities they want to attend, what church they want to attend, and how basic household duties are managed.